gshipley/enterprise_training/AdminTraining.md

 	<h2>Todo List Creation using Jenkins and JBoss Tools</h2>

-Once you have made the source code change, save the contents of the file and then use the *Team* functionality by right clicking on your project to commit and push the changes to your OpenShift Enterprise server.
+Once you have made the source code change, save the contents of the file and then use the *Team* functionality by right clicking on your project.
+Commit and push the changes to your OpenShift Enterprise server.
 This push will follow the same workflow used previously by initiating a build on your Jenkins server.

 ![](http://training.runcloudrun.com/images/tools1.png)